SUI-Components/frontend-pre-commit-rules/README.md

 If you are wondering if this set of rules if for you here's a brief description.
 Keep reading to get a detailed description.

 ####**SASS Linting won't let you:**
-- Leave empty declarations or duplicate properties.
-- Add comments
 - Add color values directly to a property.
 You must use **variables** instead.
 - Set short #hex values.
 - Use of `!important`
-- Nest properties beyond 4 levels.
-- Write a selector in a single line.
 - ...

 ####**in SASS linting you must:**
-- Leave a space after colon.
-- Leave an empty line between blocks.
 - Merge rules of same selector.
 - Set properties to `0` instead of `none`.
 - Match the selector format to the [Naming Convention](#naming-convention)